sakshi-nischal/Exploratory-Data-Analysis-Retail/README.md

 # Exploratory-Data-Analysis-Retail
-To open the dashboard download Superstore.twb and open it in Tableau Desktop
+To open the dashboard download Superstore.twb and open it in Tableau Desktop.

 Here is the image of the dashboard created